Mycoplasma and Ureaplasma in Clinical Specimens

 - Explain the classifications of Mycoplasma and Ureaplasma, limited to M. pneumoniae, M. genitalium, M. hominis, U. parvum, and U. urealyticum.

-- Explain the etiology (cause of disease); pathogenesis (mechanism of disease); and transmission of these cell wall-deficient microorganisms as agents of disease in humans.
+- Explain the etiology, pathogenesis, and transmission of these cell wall-deficient microorganisms as agents of disease in humans.

 - Describe the clinical significance and epidemiology of disease concerning these microorganisms.